 Education: University of Pittsburgh, B.S., 1963; University of Pittsburgh, M.S., 1973; Youngstown State University, M.S., 1976

-Other Facts: While in Congress, Traficant is known for his toupee and colorful comments.
+Other Facts: While in Congress, Traficant was known for his toupee and colorful comments.

-Although not a lawyer, he represents himself at both his trials.
+Although not a lawyer, he represented himself at both his trials.

 Timeline: 1981-1985 - Sheriff of Mahoning County, Ohio.

 1983 - Is acquitted of taking bribes from organized crime while sheriff of Mahoning County.
 Traficant claims he was doing undercover work.

 January 3, 1985-July 24, 2002 - Represents Ohio's 17th Congressional district.

 May 4, 2001 - Is indicted on 10 charges, including bribery, racketeering and tax evasion.
 The indictment says that Traficant solicited bribes in exchange for political favors and made his aides work on his farm.

 April 11, 2002 - Is convicted of all 10 charges against him.